Allen DWI Attorneys

 - Frequently appear in court to report on the status of their treatment

-- Be closely monitored for program compliance
+- Submit to close monitoring for program compliance